nautobot/nautobot/nautobot/docs/user-guides/getting-started-nautobot-ui.md

 ![](images/getting-started-nautobot-ui/15-create-device-type.png)

+You will now see the `Interface Template` form:
 1. Add the `ae0` Interface Template
    * `Manufacturer` will auto-populate to the Manufacturer of the Device Type you are editing
    * `Device Type` will auto-populate to the Device Type you are editing